-The Society has produced six-ISBN publications to date and has over 135 international members ranging from energy majors, port authorities, fuel suppliers through to equipment manufacturers, training organisations and classification societies.
+The Society has produced nine-ISBN publications to date and has 150 international members ranging from energy majors, port authorities, fuel suppliers through to equipment manufacturers, training organisations and classification societies.
 As well as the IMO, SGMF has formal relationships with ISO, NGVA, LNG MFI, USCG, SIGTTO, CLIA, GIE, BPO,OCIMF, IACS, EMSA, IAPH, Intertanko, Intercargo, BIMCO and Interferry.

 SGMF has several Working Groups at any one time solving problems and typically producing outputs such as Guidelines and checklists and tools for industry use.
 Current Work Group topics include the following:

 The Working Groups focus will be identify and standardise the essential components of the bunkering system and present it as a printed Guide for Essential Components.
 This will enable designers and shipowners togetheter with class societies to identify and assure that the bunker systems they intend to put in service is safe avoid costly reebuilds.

 Work Group 9 - Methane Number Considerations for IGF Ships